Pylons/pyramid/docs/tutorials/bfgwiki/installation.rst

-For the most part, the installation process for this tutorial duplicates the steps described in :ref:`installing_chapter` and :ref:`project_narr`.
+For the most part, the installation process for this tutorial duplicates the steps described in :ref:`installing_chapter` and :ref:`project_narr`, however it also explains how to install additional libraries for tutorial purposes.

 Preparation
 ========================

+Please take the following steps to prepare for the tutorial.
 The steps to prepare for the tutorial are slightly different depending on whether you're using UNIX or Windows.

 Preparation, UNIX
 -----------------

 #.
+If you don't already have a Python 2.5 interpreter installed on
-Obtain, install, or find `Python 2.5
+   your system, obtain, install, or find `Python 2.5
    <http://python.org/download/releases/2.5.4/>`_ for your system.

 #.
 Install latest `setuptools` into the Python you